99cm/open_active_shipping/README.md

   end
 ```

-The money line for **spree_active_shipping** is when it calls the calculator's ```available?``` method, this method is actually calling the carrier services, and it checks for rates or errors in the form of ```Spree::ShippingError```, if the rates are there for the specified shipment, the calculator will store the parsed rates with a specific key for each package inside the cache, consider the following example to see why this works and why this is necessary:
+The money line for **open_active_shipping** is when it calls the calculator's ```available?``` method, this method is actually calling the carrier services, and it checks for rates or errors in the form of ```Spree::ShippingError```, if the rates are there for the specified shipment, the calculator will store the parsed rates with a specific key for each package inside the cache, consider the following example to see why this works and why this is necessary:

 - User orders N amount of products
 - All of the products from this order are stored in Stock Location 1